MailTape/MailTape-v1/_posts/2021-05-30-mike-slott.md

 ---
 <p id="introduction">This morning, let's go for a walk outside.
 We're joined by [Mike Slott](https://mikeslott.bandcamp.com) who made us an honor to accept our invitation.

-  Being one the founder of [LuckyMe](https://www.luckyme.net), the legendary record label which released, among other great artists, the first [Hudson Mohawke](https://hudsonmohawke.bandcamp.com/) record.
+  Being one of the founders of [LuckyMe](https://www.luckyme.net), the legendary record label which released, among other great artists, the first [Hudson Mohawke](https://hudsonmohawke.bandcamp.com/) record.
 Mike released last year [Vignettes](https://mikeslott.bandcamp.com/album/vignettes-2), a great inner cinematic experience.

   Open the door, put your headphones on, and press play.
 No need to travel to the other side of the planet.
 Let's go.</p>